timhuijgen/sockjs-wrap/README.md

 `
 Connection.require_authentication = true;
 `
-before the connection is started on the server.
+before the connection is started, or give
+`
+{authentication: true}
+`
+as a second parameter to the start function.

 To require your server or client you can do either